 - If they are wearing wet clothes, remove them if possible.
 You may need to cut the clothing off.

 - If they appear to be unconscious, monitor their breathing.
 If their breathing has stopped, begin CPR if you have training.

-- If your elderly parent is conscious and able to swallow, give them warm (not hot) drinks.
+- If your elderly parent is conscious and able to swallow, give them warm beverages (but no hot drinks).

 - Don’t use an alcohol-based drink (example: whiskey) to warm them.

 - Avoid using caffeinated beverages such as coffee or tea.

 - Warm, dry compresses can help warm the person.
 Apply them ONLY to the chest, neck, or groin.

 - Use a plastic heat packs like these.
 They are often used to warm hands or feet when skiing.

 - Or warm up a towel in the dryer